-The Children’s Assessment Center currently employs two licensed therapists who provide counseling sessions to child victims of sexual abuse.
+The Children’s Assessment Center currently employs three licensed therapists who provide counseling sessions to child victims of sexual abuse.
 Children are referred for counseling through law enforcement or Children’s Protective Services.
 The number of sessions that a child qualifies for is unlimited, and all sessions are free of charge regardless of a family’s income.
 Age-specific therapy groups and parent support groups are also offered at various times throughout the year.

 Therapists and their clients initially focus on building rapport and setting goals they want to achieve during their time in therapy.
 Goals can be added and modified as their time together goes on.
 As the client progresses, the focus becomes identifying the triggers that need to be “healed.”
 Various modalities of treatment are used during therapy to assist in the healing process.

 Once the therapist feels that the client has met his or her goals and is ready to end counseling, the process to end their sessions is discussed.
 Most clients end with what is called a “Trauma Narrative.”
 The client will essentially write their story from their life before their abuse happened all the way through the abuse and after they received treatment.
 Once the narrative is complete, the child can add pictures and decorate their story.
 The narrative is shared with whomever the child chooses as they end their time in therapy.